 The Matcha tea is originated from China, but it was in Japan that it became famous worldwide.

-The matcha is obtained from the same plant as the green tea (of the Tencha type), the Camelia Sinesis.
+The matcha green tea has many benefits and is obtained from the same plant as the green tea (of the Tencha type), the Camelia Sinesis.
 This tea type is particularly rich in antioxidant compounds due to its traditional way of cultivation.
 During most of its growth time, it is shaded by natural bamboo fabric as a protection against sun which allows the plant to create high amounts of bioactive compounds, including chlorophyll and l-theanine.

 The results of cultivating the plant in shade before harvest are the unique taste and the color of the resource and its infusions.
 This is why Matcha tea is considered as the most aromatic green tea and a product of the highest quality.